igor-lirussi/Dialogue-Pepper-Robot/README.md

 ## Errors you might encounter
 java.io.FileNotFoundException: Dialogue-Pepper-Robot/bots/en/aimlif/xyz.aiml.csv (No such file or directory)

-(Ab.jar) is looking for .csv files, these should be generated automatically from the .aiml files.
+(Ab.jar) is looking for .csv files, these should be generated **automatically** from the .aiml files in the "aimlif" folder.
 They are simply a faster less-readable copy of the originals. (so they are not included in the repo)

 -simply create a folder "aimlif" next to the "aiml" one-